Parametric3/PHBS_MLF_2019/README.md

 2_item_viewpeople|statistic| number of users who viewed the product in the two days(the number of people who have been deduplicated)
 2_item_collectpeople|statistic| number of users who collected the product in the two days(the number of people who have been deduplicated)
 2_item_addpeople|statistic| number of users who carted the product in the two days(the number of people who have been deduplicated)
-2_item_frequentbuypeople|statistic|number of users who make multiple purchases in the two days 2_item_frequentviewpeople|statistic|number of users who viewed the product multiple times in the two days 2_item_frequentcollectpeople|statistic|number of users who collected the product multiple times in the two days 2_item_frequentaddpeople|statistic|number of users who carted the product multiple times in the two days 2_item_buy_view|ratio|ratio of number of times the product was purchased in the two days to number of times the product was viewed in the two days
+2_item_buy_view|ratio|ratio of number of times the product was purchased in the two days to number of times the product was viewed in the two days
 2_item_buy_collect|ratio|ratio of number of times the product was purchased in the two days to number of times the product was collected in the two days
 2_item_buy_add|ratio|ratio of number of times the product was purchased in the two days to number of times the product was carted in the two days